libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 Connecting to a server from a browser in the WebRTC implementation in libp2p has some similarities but differs in several ways.

+Many of the features supported in the WebRTC standard, such as video, audio, and STUN and Turn servers, are not needed in libp2p.
+The primary WebRTC component that libp2p leverages is the [RTCDataChannels(https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel).

 The server first generates a self-signed TLS certificate and listens on a UDP port for incoming STUN packets.
 Whether known upfront or discovered, the assembled multiaddress of the server is an input into the browser.

 The browser creates a [RTCPeerConnection](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection).
 The browser creates the server's Answer SDP using the components in the multiaddress.
 The SDP is edited, or `munged`, to include an auto-generated ufrag and password and the server's components (IP and Port).
 Similarly, the browser creates an Offer SDP and munges it with the same values.

 Setting the Offer and Answer SDP on the browser triggers the sending of STUN packets to the server.
 The server then creates the browser's Offer SDP using the values in the STUN Binding Request.

 The browser and server then engage in a DTLS handshake, opening a DTLS connection that WebRTC can run SCTP on top of.
-Since the server does not know the TLS certificate of the browser, a [Noise handshake](https://github.com/libp2p/specs/blob/master/noise/README.md) is initiated by the server using the fingerprints in the SDP as inputs to the [prologue data](https://noiseprotocol.org/noise.html#prologue) and completed by the browser over the Data Channel.
+A [Noise handshake](https://github.com/libp2p/specs/blob/master/noise/README.md) is initiated by the server using the fingerprints in the SDP as inputs to the [prologue data](https://noiseprotocol.org/noise.html#prologue) and completed by the browser over the Data Channel.
 This handshake authenticates the browser, though Noise is not utilized for the encryption of data.
 A total of 6 roundtrips are performed.
 DTLS-encrypted SCTP data is now ready to be exchanged over the UDP socket.

 In contrast to standard WebRTC, signaling is completely removed in libp2p browser-to-server communication, and that Signal Channels aren't needed.
 Removing signaling results in fewer roundtrips to establish a Data Channel and the added complexity of creating signaling.
 Additionally, in standard WebRTC, where Signal Channels were needed due to router restrictions, latency is lowered on all traffic using direct communication in libp2p.
-In fact, many of the features supported in the WebRTC standard, such as video, audio, and STUN and Turn servers, are not needed in libp2p.

 #### Message Framing